Here's what to do with a cold one (5 minutes) --and note the toasting bun.

 before discovering the "Food Lab", I washed my OLD beans in a colander,

-but I didn't presoak or further wash/rinse them.
-Now: having eaten at least
+but I didn't presoak or further wash/rinse them --any need for which was

-3 cups of the finished beans, I've so far experienced no "digestion" problems
+3 cups of the finished beans (mighty good!), I experienced no "digestion"

-But --stop the music! :-) At the web site for "THE FOOD LAB", ("Unraveling the mysteries of home cooking through science"), the oddly named J. Kenji López-Alt --holds forth with what is surely the last word (or 2 words) on soaking beans: "Don't bother".
-Take the link and learn why.
+But --stop the music! :-) At the web site for "THE FOOD LAB", (sub-titled: "Unraveling the mysteries of home cooking through science"), the oddly named J. Kenji López-Alt --holds forth with what is surely the last word (or 2 words) on soaking beans: "Don't bother".
+Take the link and learn his why.

 To Make a Pot of Beans: The Recipe (using the no pre-soak method):